craigbuckler/gulp-tutorial/README.md

 * image compression and conversion to data URIs
 * creating CSS from Sass compilation, auto-prefixing and minification
 * JavaScript linting, loading dependencies, concatenation and minification
+* file management and deployment to live servers